Russ (rapper): Career

 In 2011, Russ, alongside friend and fellow rapper Bugus, appeared on MTV after Bugus' song "El Jefe" gained traction.
 After his short enrollment in Kennesaw State University, Russ co-founded his own collective and label, Diemon, with Bugus and others.
 In a 2012 article on Jenesis Magazine, Russ was described as an in-house producer for Diemon.

 From December 2011 to August 2014, Russ released 11 albums and 87 singles consecutively; all free of charge.
 Despite this, his music had not gained the attention that he wanted, so he began to release a song every week on SoundCloud for almost three years.
-Two of these songs, "What They Want" and "Losin Control", eventually peaked at number 83 and number 62 on the US Billboard Hot 100, respectively.
+Two of these songs, "What They Want" and "Losin Control", entered the Billboard Hot 100, peaking at numbers 83 and 62, respectively.

 After signing a partnership with Columbia Records, Russ released his twelfth studio album, There's Really a Wolf, on May 5, 2017; it debuted at number 7 on the US Billboard 200 and number four on the US Top R&B/Hip-Hop Albums charts.
 On April 18, 2018, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 1,000,000 units in the United States.
 Prior to releasing his album, Russ announced on his Twitter account that he would be headlining his tour, The Wake Up Tour, from May 16 to August 5, 2017.